Hans Asperger: Hansi Busztin

-The Heilpadagogik Vienna department, where Asperger worked, is known to have taken in Hansi Busztin from September 1942, a Jewish patient in hiding until the end of the war, who states that about a hundred people knew of his existence, and that this department housed "a group of opponents of National Socialism".
-However, Busztin does not mention Hans Asperger's name, and the Austrian psychiatrist makes no reference to this episode even after the war, even though it could have helped him establish anti-Nazi credentials.
+The Heilpädagogik Vienna department, where Asperger worked, is known to have taken in Hansi Busztin from September 1942, a Jewish patient in hiding until the end of the war, who states that about a hundred people knew of his existence, and that this department housed "a group of opponents of National Socialism".
+However, Busztin does not mention Hans Asperger's name, and Asperger makes no reference to this episode even after the war, even though it could have helped him establish anti-Nazi credentials.
 According to Czech, Asperger may have been aware of this Jewish patient, but he did not take an active role in protecting him, and more importantly, joined the Wehrmacht only six months after Busztin's admission.
-Czech considers it likely that Asperger joined the Wehrmacht to protect himself in case Busztin's presence in his ward was discovered, rather than because of "persecution by the Gestapo," which is not proven.
+Czech considers it likely that Asperger joined the Wehrmacht to protect himself in case Busztin's presence in his ward was discovered, rather than because of "persecution by the Gestapo", which is not proven.
 However, he also did not denounce the presence of this Jewish child.

 Works and publications

 Hans Asperger published a total of 359 texts, most of them devoted to "autistic psychopathy" and the notion of death.
 All of his publications are written in German.
-According to Edith Sheffer, the context in which Asperger evolved facilitated the development of his most famous publication, insofar as he and his colleagues frequently used the notion of "Gemut", which had been misused in Nazi psychiatry to refer to "the metaphysical capacity of humans to form social bonds ".
-This caused Nazi doctors and psychiatrists to pay attention to children they considered to have a weak Gemut.
+According to Edith Sheffer, the context in which Asperger evolved facilitated the development of his most famous publication, insofar as he and his colleagues frequently used the notion of "Gemüt", which had been misused in Nazi psychiatry to refer to "the metaphysical capacity of humans to form social bonds".
+This caused Nazi doctors and psychiatrists to pay attention to children they considered to have a weak Gemüt.
 The first description of autism was thus based on an observation of this population of children.
-Czech, on the other hand, believes that Sheffer places too much emphasis on the concept of Gemut and that "psychiatry under National Socialism is much better characterized by the concept of a life unworthy of being lived".
+Czech, on the other hand, believes that Sheffer places too much emphasis on the concept of Gemüt and that "psychiatry during National Socialism is much better characterized by the concept of ‘life unworthy of living’."